 This button might work in a variety of different ways.
 It might be an instant record button, so pressing it will start the camera recording video straight away.
 Alternatively, it might just toggle the camera into video mode, in which case you will likely use the shutter button to start recording video.

-We don’t shoot a lot of video, but we certainly appreciate being able to quickly access the video mode on our compact camera.
+We don’t shoot a lot of video, but we do appreciate being able to quickly access the video mode on our compact camera.
 It can really save you missing a moment you really want to capture in motion!

 If you do like to take video, be aware that they use up a lot of memory and can be quite a drain on battery life.
 So be sure to have spare memory cards and a spare battery or two to hand.